kekavc24/magical_version_bump/README.md

 | `--documentation`     |         ❌        |         ✅        |

 ## Default
 * The tool will always check the current folder for the pubspec.yaml file.
 Add a `--with-path` flag to nudge the CLI to request the path from you.
+Use `set-path` to point it to file.

 ```sh
 mag modify -b --major --with-path # Requests path